-It usually takes 7 to 8 years, so I got quite lucky being diagnosed after 5 years of quite severe symptoms.
+It usually takes 7 to 8 years, so I got quite lucky to be diagnosed after 5 years of quite severe symptoms.

-The symptoms that women suffer with endometriosis can also have a devastating effect on their mental health and cause them to feel anxious, depressed and sometimes even suicidal.
+The symptoms that women suffer from endometriosis can also have a devastating effect on their mental health and cause them to feel anxious, depressed, and sometimes even suicidal.

-If you or your loved one are suffering with this disease, our hearts go out to you, as we truly understand the struggles that you are facing.
+If you or your loved one are suffering from this disease, our hearts go out to you, as we truly understand the struggles that you are facing.